azmee101/Data-Structure/README.md

 # Data-Structure

-This Repository contints some data structure problem, using C/C++
+This Repository containts some data structure problem, using C/C++